peytoncordero/DRI25/command-line.md

 **2. Pay attention to detail.** Keep in mind that the command line and file systems are usually pre-configured as cAsE-pReSeRvInG—so capitalizations also matter when typing commands and file and folder names.

-**3. Don’t cheese the game.** While copying and pasting from this handy tutorial may be tempting to avoid spelling errors and other things, we encourage you not to!
+**3. Don't cheese the game.** While copying and pasting from this handy tutorial may be tempting to avoid spelling errors and other things, we encourage you not to!
 Typing out each command will help you remember them and how they work.

 Now, you are ready to get started!